-- 1. Within the area of Bruntingthorpe Proving Ground as defined on the Policies Map, development will be permitted where: - a. the proposed use is for an authorised use, including the proving and testing of motor vehicles, vehicle storage, the aircraft museum and related tourism activity, car auctions, and aircraft recycling, maintenance and storage; or - b. it is associated with the operation of the site by vehicles for corporate entertainment, in accordance with the 2009 unilateral undertaking and under the terms of the associated Operational Plan. - c. it will conform with the controls set out in the noise limits of the Operational Plan, and noise monitoring system set out in the Noise Management Plan and the 2009 unilateral undertaking; - d. the design, materials, massing and bulk of new development would have no unacceptable impact on the character and appearance of the area; - e. the development would be assimilated into the landscape setting by retaining, replacing and/or enhancing existing perimeter tree planting; - f. traffic to be generated by the development would not result in an unacceptable impact on highway safety or severe residual cumulative impacts on the road network; and - g. highway mitigation is provided where necessary taking into account total traffic to be generated by existing and proposed development within the Proving Ground and the Industrial Estate, with all access taken via the main gate to Bath Lane. - 2.
-Within the area of Bruntingthorpe Industrial Estate, as defined on the Policies Map, development for Class B1b, B1c, B2 and B8 uses only will be permitted if: - a. the design, materials, massing and bulk of new development would have no unacceptable impact on the character and appearance of the area; - b. traffic generated by the development would not result in an unacceptable impact on highway safety or severe residual cumulative impacts on the road network; - c. it is subject to the approval and implementation of a Travel Plan seeking to reduce reliance on access by private car and highway mitigation is provided where necessary, taking into account total traffic to be generated by existing and proposed development in the Industrial Estate and the Proving Ground and with all access taken via the main gate to Bath Lane; and - d. any individual unit for Class B8 use does not exceed 500sq.m in gross floorspace.
+- 1. Within the area of Bruntingthorpe Proving Ground as defined on the Policies Map, development will be permitted where: - a. the proposed use is ancillary to an existing legal and authorised use, namely the proving and testing of motor vehicles, vehicle storage, the aircraft museum and related tourism activity, car auctions, and aircraft recycling, maintenance and storage; or - b. it is associated with the operation of the site by vehicles for corporate entertainment, in accordance with the 2009 unilateral undertaking and under the terms of the associated Operational Plan. - c. it will conform with the controls set out in the noise limits of the Operational Plan, and noise monitoring system set out in the Noise Management Plan and the 2009 unilateral undertaking; - d. the design, materials, massing and bulk of new development would have no unacceptable impact on the character and appearance of the area; - e. the development would be assimilated into the landscape setting by retaining, replacing and/or enhancing existing perimeter tree planting; - f. traffic to be generated by the development is within the capacity of the highway network and would not have a significant adverse impact on the amenity of local residents; - g. highway improvements are provided in accordance with the requirements of the highway authority taking into account total traffic to be generated by existing and proposed development within the Proving Ground and the Industrial Estate; and - h. all access is taken via the main gate to Bath Lane. - 2.
+Within the area of Bruntingthorpe Industrial Estate, as defined on the Policies Map, development for Class B1b, B1c, B2 and B8 uses only will be permitted if: - a. it is ancillary to an existing use, or - b. it delivers a comprehensive upgrade or improvement to the physical environment of the estate in accordance with an approved development brief or master-plan; and - c. the design, materials, massing and bulk of new development would have no unacceptable impact on the character and appearance of the area; - d. traffic generated by the development is within the capacity of the highway network and would not have a significant adverse impact on the amenity of local residents; - e. highway improvements are provided in accordance with the requirements of the highway authority taking into account total traffic to be generated by existing and proposed development in the Industrial Estate and the Proving Ground; - f. it is subject to approval and implementation of a Travel Plan to increase access to the site by modes other than the private car;

+- g. all access is taken via the main gate to Bath Lane; and - h. any individual unit for Class B8 use does not exceed 500sq.m in gross floorspace.